emranxec/KeepLearning/README.md

 the account holder information like withdrawal details will be serialized and sent to the server where the details are deserialized and used to perform operations.

+#### SerialVersionUID
+> The Serialization runtime associates a version number with each Serializable class called a SerialVersionUID,
+> which is used during Deserialization to verify that sender and receiver of a serialized object have loaded classes
+> for that object which are compatible with respect to serialization.

+>If the receiver has loaded a class for the object that has different UID than that of corresponding sender’s class,
+> the Deserialization will result in an **InvalidClassException**.

 #### This will answer a few frequent questions:

 - How not to serialize any field in the class.